Supplemental Slack info for you and your team.

 Hold a monthly session for the product team to discuss feedback trends.

-Taylor's team was sitting on a goldmine, but because they used a different tool for customer support, nobody else in the company could see it!
+Anne's team was sitting on a goldmine, but because they used a different tool for customer support, nobody else in the company could see it!

 Using Slack, feedback from customers is automatically piped into a dedicated Slack channel, visible to everyone: